 Constable Slobotham: Yes.
 Never said a word.

-An aspect that makes this film so entertaining is the fact that the characters are so varied and have very different types of personalities.
+An aspect that makes this film so entertaining is the fact that the characters are so varied and have very distinct types of personalities.
 Therefore, you witness all sort of acting styles which makes the whole thing highly colourful.
 The role of Detective Bung was (unsurprisingly) initially made for Sid James, but he was replaced by Harry H. Corbett due to his commitment to Babes in the Wood at the London Palladium.
-(6) While I could picture James in the skin of Detective Bung, and I think his opposition with Joan Sims would have been hilarious, I enjoyed immensely the performance of Harry H. Corbett who proved to be able to mold himself into the Carry On World despite the fact that this was his first film in the series… and the last.
+(6) While I could picture James in the skin of Detective Bung, and I think his opposition with Joan Sims would have been hilarious, I enjoyed immensely the performance of Harry H. Corbett who proved to be able to mould himself into the Carry On World even though this was his first film in the series… and the last.
 As I said before, he and Peter Butterworth make that unforgettably funny team of investigators.
 Butterworth kicked things off in Carry On Cowboy, but it’s Screaming that gave him full potential and made him perfect for the new-school of Carry On actors.
 If you are under the impression that you saw Valeria before, it’s because Fenella Fielding appeared in Carry On Regardless (my, this seems ages ago) as the woman who seduces Kenneth Connor.
-This time, her role is much more important, and she’s probably among the most unforgettable elements of the film.
-Talking of Kenneth Connor, this one was considered for the role of Albert Potter (7) and, while I would have LOVED to see him back in the franchise sooner, I think it’s a role that fitted the final choice, Jim Dale, better.
+This time, her role is much more important, and she’s probably among the most memorable elements of the film.
+Talking of Kenneth Connor, this one was considered for the role of Albert Potter (7) and, while I would have LOVED to see him back in the franchise sooner rather than later, I think it’s a role that fitted the final choice, Jim Dale, better.
 But I miss Connor!
 Angela Douglas, unfortunately, is absent for most of the running time because her character has been kidnapped, but she has her moments.
-Bernard Bresslaw was initially seen in an uncredited role in Carry On Nurse, but, honestly, I don’t remember him.
+Bernard Bresslaw was initially seen in an uncredited role in Carry On Nurse (we only see his feet!).
 We’ll notice him more as Little Herp in Carry On Cowboy.
-However, as the butler, he stands out with that imposing stature, snobbish posture, and that low voice.
+However, as the butler, he stands out with that imposing stature, snobbish posture, and low voice.

 Some of our favourite Carry On first-generation of actors are back.
 Not all of them, but enough to make this 100% Carry On.
-Kenneth Williams as Dr. Watt is his usually expressive and inimitable self, after being completely transformed in Carry On Cowboy.
+Kenneth Williams, as Dr Watt, is his usually expressive and inimitable self, after being completely transformed in Carry On Cowboy.
 I love how he gives his character a mad dimension, but one that also shows a comical behaviour and vulnerability.
 Joan Sims certainly proves her versatility as the grumpy wife and steals the show on many occasions.
-Finally, Charles Hawtrey was also given a little role, Dan Dann, a lavatory attendant who used to work at Dr. Watt’s manor.
+Finally, Charles Hawtrey was also given a small role, Dan Dann, a lavatory attendant who used to work at Watt’s manor.
 His presence is short, but his “Oh, hello!” is always welcomed!
 This role was initially made for Sydney Bromley, but it was finally given to Hawtrey.
-This was requested by the American film distributors.
-(8) He was indeed very popular among the audience in the North American country.
+That was requested by the American film distributors.
+(8) He was indeed very popular among the audiences in the United States.
 (9)